How night shifts disrupt circadian rhythm

 How circadian rhythms work

-A specialized part of your brain, the suprachiasmatic nucleus (SCN), sends signals to control your body’s functions.
-Normally, SCN sends the signals that cause your body temperature to drop in the hours before sleep and rise in the hours just before you’re scheduled to wake up.
-The SCN also signal your brain to produce melatonin, a sleep-inducing hormone, before bedtime.
+The suprachiasmatic nucleus (SCN) is a specialized part of your brain that sends signals to control your body’s functions.
+Normally, SCN sends the signals that cause your body temperature to drop in the hours before sleep and rise in the hours just before you begin to wake up.
+The SCN also signals your brain to produce melatonin, a sleep-inducing hormone, before bedtime.

 Light is the trigger that lets SCN know it’s time to begin sending signals for you to wake up.
-This is why night shift work is so very incompatible with sleeping well: Night shift workers work when their body is signaling for sleep and rest while their brains are alert and wakeful, leading to disrupted, fragmented sleep.
+This is why night shift work is so incompatible with sleeping well: Night shift workers work when their body is signaling for sleep and rest while their brains are alert and wakeful.
+This leads to disrupted, fragmented sleep.

 What happens when circadian rhythms are disrupted